mariano/pyfire/README.markdown

 For *Arch Linux*, Twisted is in the extra repository and can be installed with:

 		$ pacman -S twisted

+#### PyOpenSSL ####

+For *Ubuntu/Debian based* systems, PyOpenSSL is in the official repositories, and can be installed the following way:

+		$ sudo apt-get install python-openssl

+For *Arch Linux*, PyOpenSSL is in the extra repository, and can be installed with:

+		$ pacman -S python2-pyopenssl

+Other OS should read [PyOpenSSL download page] [pyopenssl-download].

 ### Installing ###